tytydraco/yessleep/out/Broken_by_the_night.md

 In spite of my self-induced asphyxiation, I was being kept on the hospital’s stroke unit — rather than its protected psych floor.
 It may have been my well-groomed appearance or polished manner that deceived doctors into not seeing the risk, ignoring what had just brought me in.
 And so that’s how, shortly before I was scheduled to be transferred to a trauma unit, on the afternoon of July 9, still in anoxic delirium, I broke free from the sitter assigned to watch me when distracted, and bolted to the 6th-floor exit down the hall.
 Without pause, I dove head-first down the stairwell center — figuring a six-story drop would end the suffering once and for all.

-But security chased and reached as I went over the ledge — catching my foot for a split second, just long enough before my sock slipped through their hands — that I flipped as I free-fell down the stairwell center.
-In mid-air somersaults I bounced off railings, zig-zagging my trajectory, so that I ended up landing headfirst 3 floors down, instead of free-falling 6 stories.
+But security chased as I went over the ledge — catching my foot for a split second, just long enough before my sock slipped through their hands — that I flipped as I free-fell down the stairwell center.
+In mid-air somersaults I bounced off a railing, zig-zagging my trajectory enough that I ended up hitting headfirst 3 floors down, instead of free-falling 6 stories.

 Shrieks from above sounded the alarm as doctors from every floor rushed to the stairwell.
 Peering down in disbelief, through my motionless, glazed eyes — against all odds — I had a pulse, still.

 Somehow, going three floors didn’t kill me, as it did fellow musical soul Liam Payne recently.
 But when the back of my head hit concrete, it deviated my eyes in a way that makes 3D vision hard (called strabismus), and gave me “Acquired Aphantasia,” which means losing your mind’s eye.
-So, when I close my eyes now, I’m blind.
-The image of every memory I ever made was erased on impact.
+So, when I close my eyes now, I’m blind — the image of every memory I ever made was erased on impact.
 I can’t picture what anyone looks like, can’t envision the future, can’t lock onto my eyes in the mirror, am not able to absorb written words without saying them, can’t navigate without GPS, and a myriad of ways that shutting off your imagination reshapes you.
-Since I’ve been told my whole life I’m a “visual person,” losing this part of my brain feels like losing me.
+Since I’ve been told my whole life I’m a visual person, losing this part of my brain feels like losing me.

-In more dark humor from fate, this new condition is exceedingly rare, like the MDMA insomnia before it.
-Acquired Aphantasia is uncommon in brain injuries because rear-occipital lobe damage happens far less frequently than frontal, as with head-on car crashes.
-So I’m navigating this new chapter, once again, in the dark, flying blind.
+In more dark humor from fate, Acquired Aphantasia is exceedingly rare, like the MDMA insomnia before it, because rear-occipital brain damage happens far less frequently than frontal-lobe, as with head-on car crashes.
+So I’m navigating this new condition, once again, in the dark, literally, flying blind.

 After my fall, the scent of liability attracted hospital lawyers like sharks to blood, who, to cover-up errors, threw the book at me.
 I was strapped to a gurney, sent to a ward, and locked away for 40 days.
 Much of that time on “1:1,” which is like solitary confinement, but with a guard standing at arm's length, 24/7, even in the shower, even in bed.